 An ordered area will give you space to breathe and to work at your natural pace.

-An adjustable, rotating, attractive desk chair from the early-twentieth century is currently in stock at Chez Pluie.
-It is a work of high quality and made from beautiful beechwood.
+A rare Louis XIV Mazarin desk from the seventeenth century is currently in stock at Chez Pluie.
+It is a work of high quality and made from beautiful walnut.

 9. Multifunctional spaces

 To achieve a feeling of tranquility in a French-styled home be mindful of how a space, as well as the furniture and décor will affect emotions and overall well-being.

 Airy, natural-light-filled rooms can be accentuated with mirrors or other decorative antiques.

 Vases of fresh-cut flowers, some dried lavender and natural-scented French candles in the wellness room and bathrom, and a drop of 100% pure essenial oil under the pillow are all tried and true French methods for reaching a calm and peaceful state of mind.

 This year, tastemakers are creating spaces for well-being: gyms, libraries and meditation rooms.
 Remember to use the vertical space in your room with ladders, especially for reaching books.

 2022 is the year to embrace bold colors and patterns.